goldstack/goldstack/docs/index.md

 title: Goldstack Documentation
 ---

-Welcome to the Goldstack documentation.
+Welcome to the Goldstack documentation 👋.